On this page:

 "Talk to your veterinarian about testing and the best heartworm preventive program for you and your pet," says Hartogensis.
 "Your veterinarian's recommendation may depend on where you live and whether your pet spends time inside or outside."
 Heartworms have been found in all 50 states, according to the American Heartworm Society, but they are more commonly found in some areas of the country than others.

 ProHeart 6 (moxidectin) Sustained Release Injectable for Dogs is the only six-month injectable heartworm preventive approved in the United States.
-First approved in 2001, ProHeart 6 was voluntarily recalled by the manufacturer, Fort Dodge Animal Health, in 2004 based on FDA's concerns regarding reports of serious side effects, including death.
+First approved in 2001, ProHeart 6 was voluntarily recalled by the original manufacturer, Fort Dodge Animal Health, in 2004 based on FDA's concerns regarding reports of serious side effects, including death.
 In June 2008, FDA concurred with Fort Dodge's decision to reintroduce ProHeart 6 to the U.S. market under a special program to manage the risks and restrict distribution.
-Since the recall, the manufacturer has
+After the recall, Fort Dodge

 - revised the product label and Client Information Sheet to include updated safety information

 ProHeart 6 is the first veterinary drug ever sold under a risk minimization and restricted distribution program similar to that used successfully for some human drugs.
-The program requires the following procedures:
+Now manufactured by Zoetis, ProHeart 6 continues to be sold under the program which requires the following procedures:

-- Veterinarians must register with the manufacturer and complete in-depth training prior to purchasing ProHeart 6.
+- Veterinarians need to register with the manufacturer and complete in-depth training prior to purchasing ProHeart 6.

-- Only veterinarians can inject the drug into the dog.
+- Only veterinarians and staff who have completed the training can inject the drug into the dog.

-- Veterinarians must provide clients with an information sheet about the drug's risks.
+- Veterinarians need to provide clients with an information sheet about the drug's risks.

-- Veterinarians must record the product lot number in the medical record and report any unexpected side effects.
+- Veterinarians need to record the product lot number in the medical record and report any unexpected side effects.

 - Store all medications away from children and pets.
 Your dog may not distinguish a chewable heartworm preventive drug from a tasty treat.